 Upon graduating from Stetson Law in 1999, she was offered a position as the Judicial Staff Attorney in her hometown of Panama City.
 In 2001, she went into private practice and has practiced exclusively criminal defense.

-She chaired the First Saturday legal clinic and currently serves as Bay County’s Chapter Representative to the Florida Academy of Criminal Defense Lawyers.
+She chaired the First Saturday legal clinic and currently serves as Bay County’s Chapter Representative to the Florida Association of Criminal Defense Lawyers.
 Lisa is a member of the National College for DUI Defense (NCDD), an organization devoted to improvement of the criminal defense bar.
 In 2005-2006, she tried 12 consecutive DUI cases–all resulting in acquittals.

 Her defense practice has included criminal representation on cases such as possession, trafficking, grand theft, aggravated battery, sex offenses, violations of probation, fleeing & eluding, stalking, DUI, and all traffic offenses.